chrplr/gohello/README.md

 ## Link to github

 Here, I assume that you have an account on <http://github.com>.

-Create a new _empty_ repository 'gohello' on http://github.com (do not add a README or LICENCE file,...), and associate it to your local repo, that is, run the following in the folder containing your module:
+First, you need to create a new _empty_ repository `gohello` on <http://github.com> (do not add a `README` nor a `LICENCE` file)

+Second, you need to associate it to your local repository, that is, the folder containing your module, with the following commands:

 	git init

-	git remote add origin git@github.com:chrplr/gohello.git
+    ID=chrplr  # replace by your own ID git remote add origin git@github.com:"$ID"/gohello.git

-    # Commit it:
+    # create first snapshot

     git add hello.go go.mod README.md
 	git commit -m 'first commit'
 	git tag v0.0.1
 	git branch -M main

-     # Push the local repo to github:
+     # push the local repo to github:

 	git push -u origin main

+Remarks:

+- remember to replace `chrplr` by your own github username remote repository name on the seconde line of code below.
+Use `git remote rm git@github.com:"/chrplr/gohello.git` if you have added my repo by mistake.

-Next time you make changes to the library's source code, you will use `git add ...`, `git commit ...` and `git push` to publish the new version on github.
+- Next time you make changes to the library's source code, you will use `git add ...`, `git commit ...` and `git push` to publish the new version on github.

 ## Importing the module in another project